In Depth: Render Farms / Network Rendering / Distributed Rendering

 Below is a list of products and how each is installed on the render-only machines.

-Red Giant Software Magic Bullet Suite, Red Giant Software Primatte Keyer, Red Giant Software Knoll Light Factory – These products come with a faceless render-only version of the software, this can be installed on each render-only machine and does not require a serial number.
+Red Giant Software Magic Bullet Suite, Red Giant Software Primatte Keyer, Red Giant Software Knoll Light Factory – These products, in fact, come with a faceless render-only version of the software.
+This can be installed on each render-only machine, similarly, and does not require a serial number.

-Red Giant Software Instant 4K, Red Giant Software Key Correct Pro, Red Giant Software Magic Bullet Colorista, Red Giant Software Composite Wizard, Red Giant Software Image Lounge – You may install the full version on your render-only machines, these require a serial number for installation.
-You will use the same serial number that came with the product for each of the 5 render-only machines installed.
+Red Giant Software Instant 4K, Red Giant Software Key Correct Pro, Red Giant Software Magic Bullet Colorista, Red Giant Software Composite Wizard, Red Giant Software Image Lounge – You may install the full version on your render-only machines, however, these require a serial number for installation.
+Use the same serial number that came with the product for each of the 5 render-only machines installed.

 Due to the unique nature of the Nuke market, we do sell Particular for Nuke render nodes individually, an exception to our render only policy.
 We apologize for any confusion this causes.